Zukkari/testing-template/readme.md

 Read the matching sample tests in `src/test/java/sample`.
 Then try to add tests for the classes in `src/main/java/task` as described below.

+The sample tests should contain all relevant JUnit and Mockito methods needed to complete the task.

 ### WeatherParserTest

 Create unit tests for the `WeatherParser` class.
 You'll need to change the class to make it testable.
-Extract the necessary parts, use dependency injection and mocks.
+Extract the necessary parts (as little as possible), use dependency injection and mocks.
+In this case you need to extract the cache file operations and downloading of the forecast.
 Don't use mockito for this task.

 Create at least the following tests:
 1. throwsExceptionIfTemperatureNotFoundForGivenDate
 2. findsCorrectTemperatureFromForecast
-3. correctForecastUsedIfGivenTimeEqualsStartOfForecast (edge case checks)
+3. forecastTimeRangeEndIsExcluded
 4. forecastIsLoadedFromCacheWhenQueryIsRepeated
 5. cacheIsNotModifiedWhenRequestedTemperatureIsNotFound

-If you get stuck then take another look at the sample tests.
+**Note**: `forecastTimeRangeEndIsExcluded` is an edge case check.
+The forecast format is `<time from=".." to="..">`, where `from` is when the forecast is first valid (inclusive) and `to` is when the forecast is no longer valid (exclusive).
+Test that `to` is exclusive, i.e. asking for a temperature at time `to` doesn't match the time range.

 ### AlarmClockTest